yosevu/practicing-functional-typescript/README.md

 - __Action__: Code that is called for its side effects not a return value.
 - __Declarative__: A description of what the code does, not the steps to do it.
 - __Expression__: Code that evaluates to and returns a value.

 - __Imperative__: The steps for how the code does something.
+- __Immutability__: A key characteristic of functional programming.
+TODO: Define
+- __Mutablity__: A key characteristic of imperative programming.
+TODO: Define
 - __Pure Function__: A function which has a return value that is only affected by its input parameters, no side effects.
 See [Purity](https://github.com/hemanth/functional-programming-jargon#purity) and [Pure function](https://en.wikipedia.org/wiki/Pure_function).
 - __Side effect__: Reading or writing to an external variable or reference.
 See [Side effects](https://github.com/hemanth/functional-programming-jargon#side-effects) and [Side effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
 - __Statement__: An instruction that performs an imperative action.